Computing quadratic function fields with high 3-rank via cubic field tabulation: Numerical Results

 We note that our algorithm in both the imaginary and the unusual case is particularly successful at finding quadratic function fields of high $3$-rank and small genus because our method is exhaustive.
 This means that any examples of a given $3$-rank value found by our algorithm are minimal, in the sense that any quadratic field with the same $3$-rank must have genus at least as large as the examples found by our algorithm.
 For example, our algorithm beats the Diaz~y~Diaz method, (\cite{Diaz1}; adapted to quadratic function fields in \cite{BauJac}), in the sense that fields of $3$-rank equal to $3$ were found for genus $4$ fields over $\finfldq{5}$ using our algorithm.
 The minimal genus yielded by the Diaz~y~Diaz method in \cite{BauJac} for quadratic function fields over \finfldq{5}\ with $3$-rank equal to $3$ is $g=5$.
-For $\finfldq{11}$ and $\finfldq{13}$ and $3$-rank values $3$ and $4$, we found examples of smaller genus than those given in \cite{BauJac}.
+For $\finfldq{11}$ and $\finfldq{13}$ and $3$-rank values $3$ and $4$, we also found examples of smaller genus than those given in \cite{BauJac}.
 The minimal genus values were the same for $\finfldq{7}$ and $3$-rank $4$ for both methods.

 An explicit comparison of our method to Diaz~y~Diaz's algorithm is given in Tables \ref{DiazComp} and \ref{DiazCompUnus}.
 The third column denotes the minimal genus found with Diaz~y~Diaz' method yielding the corresponding 3-rank specified in column 2.
 The fourth column denotes the minimal genus found with our method for the same $3$-rank.
 The fifth column gives an example discriminant of minimal degree with given $3$-rank found by our method.
-In Table \ref{DiazCompUnus}, the unusual discriminant is given, rather than the dual real discriminant produced by the algorithm.
+Table \ref{DiazCompUnus} treats the case where $-3D$ is unusual.
 These tables indicate a genuine improvement over previous methods in this regard with respect to finding minimal genera with high $3$-rank.